MG-Choi/ABTS/.ipynb_checkpoints/README-checkpoint.md

 #### 1.3.0.
 Data staging
+###### Here, again, you run this code once and use the result for simulating multiple travel schedules.

 ##### 1.3.0.1.
 Extracting dwell time by trip purpose using NHTS
+###### Extracts and organizes dwell time distributions by trip count, trip purpose, and other classifications from NHTS data.

 ```python
 dwellTime_dict = abts.dwellTime_listFromNHTS(repaired_NHTS)
 ```

 ##### 1.3.0.2.
 Extracting trip start time by trip purpose using NHTS
+###### Generates a dictionary mapping the start times of trips based on age class, day type, and the second trip purpose from the NHTS data.
+This function groups the data and extracts start times to understand typical trip start patterns.
+It's designed to be run once and reused for analysis or simulation purposes.

 ```python
 startTime_dict = abts.startTime_listFromNHTS(repaired_NHTS)